 There’s lots of different apps you can add to your Slack to bring some fun to your members too!

-Microsoft Teams is a group messaging client that’s aimed toward Office 365 users (all Bristol University students can access by signing in via your university account).
+Microsoft Teams is a group messaging client that’s aimed toward Microsoft 365 users (all University of Bristol students can access by signing in via your University account).
 It shares many features with Slack, including threads, video calls, and file sharing.
 And, because Teams is integrated with Office, you can edit documents with your teammates right through the Teams application, which is really useful if your group does a lot of administration via Office.

 This free app is designed specifically to aid group chats.
 It comes with the ability to sign up using your phone number or just email.
 Moreover, if a contact isn’t on GroupMe, they can join the conversation over SMS, ensuring that nobody is left out of the chatter.
 GroupMe also comes with a web client at groupme.com, so you have the option to talk to your friends and family without ever needing your phone.